Wisyle/ccmd/README.md

 > **⚠️ Important:** CCMD is a powerful tool that sits between your shell and you.
 Like electricity or any powerful tool, **it can be dangerous if used wrongly**.
 Please read the [Security Disclaimer](SECURITY_DISCLAIMER.md) before using CCMD.
 Use carefully, cautiously, and responsibly.

+> **📌 Version Notice:** We **strongly recommend using v1.1.1 or later**.
+Older versions (v1.0.x, v1.1.0) lack critical security features and bug fixes.
+They will continue to work but are no longer supported with security updates.
+[Upgrade now](https://github.com/Wisyle/ccmd/releases/latest) — it's safe, fast, and backward compatible!

 ---

 ## 🧩 Overview